-What’s interesting is that this announcement coincides with ASMALLWORLD taking over management of the hotel.
+What’s interesting is that the announcement of Marriott’s involvement with the hotel back in February coincided with ASMALLWORLD taking over management of the hotel.
 For those of you who have no clue what that is, I think Wikipedia describes it pretty well:

 ASMALLWORLD is an exclusive, paid-subscription social network, which relaunched in spring 2013 as a private international travel and social club, with a peer-recommended and verified user base capped membership at 250,000 people.
 Described as “Myspace for millionaires” and “The secret social network for the elite”, the site was founded in 2004 by Erik Wachtmeister and was one of the first social networks at that time.

 This organization is controversial as heck, and at one point Harvey Weinstein was the majority shareholder.

 To me this makes it even more confusing.
 So an organization that’s all about exclusivity and membership and excluding others wants the hotel to become more mainstream?

 ASMALLWORLD’s CEO, Jan Luescher, explains this as follows